Evaluating the risks posed by deepfakes

 A few weeks ago, French charity Solidarité Sida caused a sensation when it published a fake yet highly realistic video of Donald Trump proclaiming “AIDS is over” as part of an awareness-raising campaign.
 The video in question is what’s known as a deepfake, a technique that involves using machine learning to fabricate increasingly realistic images and videos as well as audio and text files.

 This use of a deepfake video by a charity highlights the growing prevalence of this phenomenon.
 While pornography currently accounts for the vast majority of deepfake videos, the technique can also be used to defraud, to defame, to spread fake news or to steal someone’s identity.

-In September, EPFL’s International Risk Governance Center (IRGC) (for which Computer and Communication Sciences (IC) Dean Jim Larus serves as academic director) brought together around 30 experts for an interdisciplinary seminar to discuss this fast-evolving phenomenon and its growing prevalence.
+In September, EPFL’s International Risk Governance Center (IRGC) brought together around 30 experts for an interdisciplinary seminar to discuss this fast-evolving phenomenon and its growing prevalence.
 The IRGC has today published a report containing valuable insights into the risks associated with deepfakes.